grod220/Pretentious-Print-/README.md

-The Pretentious Pring web site can be accessed at
+The Pretentious Print web site can be accessed at

     http://159.203.176.143:1337